lukiwieser/racetrack/README.md

 *Q-Learning*, is a specific type of Reinforcement Learning.
 It is model-free, meaning it doesn't require prior knowledge of the game rules.
 In the context of the racetrack problem, this means the AI does not know the rules of the game, and instead learns them by trial and error.
-"Q" refers to the function that stores the expected reward for each state-action pair calculated by the algorithm
+"Q" refers to the function that stores the expected reward for each state-action pair calculated by the algorithm.

 *Q-Learning with Monte Carlo*, is a specific form of Q-learning, and our chosen approach.
 The AI learns from sampled experience, thus it plays only a subset of all possible ways of playing a game.